philterd/philter/docs/docs/mistakes.md

 **The information on this page is very important.
 If you have questions or would like clarification on anything discussed here, please [contact us](mailto:support@philterd.ai) and we will be glad to assist.**

 Redaction is a critical process for protecting sensitive information, but it is important to understand that it is not an exact science.
-While Philterd Data Services makes use of sophisticated technologies to identify and mask sensitive data, the process is inherently probabilistic and can occasionally result in mistakes.
+While Philter makes use of sophisticated technologies to identify and mask sensitive data, the process is inherently probabilistic and can occasionally result in mistakes.

 ## Redaction is Not a Scientific Process